Breakfast is important

 When school lets out, kids don't have access to school meals.
 What happens?SUMMER HUNGER

 The No Kid Hungry Virginia campaign is the product of a public-private partnership that includes the First Lady of Virginia, Dorothy McAuliffe, the Virginia Department of Health, the Virginia Department of Education, and several corporate partners.
-Together, we work to end childhood hunger in the Commonwealth.
+Together, we work to end child hunger in the Commonwealth.

 The No Kid Hungry Virginia campaign connects eligible kids to federal nutrition programs.
 The campaign is increasing awareness and participation in the School Breakfast Program, the Community Eligibility Provision, the Summer Meals Program, and the At-Risk Afterschool Meals Program.